 If your inventory forecasting doesn’t match your demand, that doesn’t necessarily mean you did it wrong.
 Each mistake is another data point to include in your next forecast.
 Here are some of the reasons that inventory forecasting can fall short.

 - The past doesn’t always predict the future.
 Even if you expect the unexpected, the future is hard to predict.
 Regulatory changes could wipe out the market for a product.
 Or a viral video that features one of your items could send demand through the roof.
 Your safety stock can buffer spikes in demand.
 A drop-off in sales is more of a challenge.
 However, with good inventory planning, you won’t be carrying much excess stock.
-That will reduce your losses.
+Maintaining ideal inventory levels will reduce your losses, no matter which direction your sales trends go.

 - Lead time has an element of uncertainty.
-Even if every element of your supply chain functions smoothly most of the time, outlier events are bound to happen occasionally.
+Even if your inventory management is a well-oiled machine, outlier events are bound to happen occasionally.
+Don’t rely solely on your average lead time; build in enough lead time to allow for unforeseen delays.

 Your inventory forecasts can be basic and straightforward.
-Or you can gather internal and external data and create a more nuanced model.
+Or you can gather internal sales data, along with and external data, and create a more nuanced model.
 Here are some of the ways that you can do inventory planning.

 Entering your past sales data into a spreadsheet or Google Sheet is a great way to do your first inventory forecast.
 Make sure you include enough detail to see sales fluctuations by season.
 Use the patterns that emerge to shape your forecast.

-You can plug these numbers into an equation in your spreadsheet to calculate your reorder point.
+You can plug these numbers into an equation in your spreadsheet to calculate your reorder points for different products.
 That point might vary during the year as your demand goes up and down.

 Lead Time Demand + Safety Stock = Reorder Point